shengwenHuang/DesignProject/README.md

 Despite fulfilling the necessary requirements, our project does not, as yet, interface with the NHS records system MAXIMS, therefore further work is necessary to deploy the project to a live environment.

+The details of this project can be seen in COMP0067_2019_Team_9_POAC.pdf.